DarrenPaulWright/less-themes-webpack-plugin/README.md

 `object`, required.

 Defines which files to import for each different theme.
 Can handle any amount of nesting.
+The file extension is not necessary in the file name if the actual file has an extension of `.less`.

 ## License